developer239/redux-react-native-wix-navigation-v2-with-auth/README.md

 ## Troubleshooting

-If you run into any problems try one or more of these pints:
+If you run into any problems try one or more of these points:

 * Clean up project in Xcode: `Xcode -> Product -> Clean`
 * Run `./repair.sh` in root folder